-will add the file chart1.jpg to the data under the name chart1.
 This same mechanism works for all key-value methods in Docmosis, including adding from files of key-value pairs.
 The special prefix for the value "[image:" is deemed to mean an image in a file.

 If your image data is contained inside Databases or Java objects, then read on to the following sections to see how to add these types of data sources.
-Also see section 4.2.4 which discusses how image data is retrieved for population.
+Also see section 5 Matching Data to Templates, which discusses how image data is retrieved for population.